-Who doesn't love an easy shrimp with garlic dinner?
-This classic Portuguese recipe is all about flavor and speed, giving you a dynamite dish on the table in under 30 minutes, perfect for hosting a last minute happy hour with friends or when you're rushing in the door after work.
+This classic Portuguese Shrimp with Garlic Recipe is all about flavor and speed, giving you a dynamite dish on the table in under 20 minutes.
+It's perfect for hosting a last minute happy hour with friends or when you're rushing in the door after work.

-This popular recipe, known as Gambas al Ajillo in Spain, takes just a pound of shrimp and a handful of pantry staples to create a craveable, memorable garlic shrimp dish.
+This popular recipe takes just a pound of shrimp and a handful of pantry staples to create a craveable, memorable garlic shrimp dish.

-This is the dish I've ordered more than any other in restaurants all across the country.
+This is the menu item I've ordered more than any other in restaurants all across the country.
 The first time we visited Portugal it was the dish I was most eager to recreate once we got home to the US.

 One more staple of Portuguese cuisine that never disappoints!